1977 Arizona armored car robbery: Attempted escape

-In 1997, Michael Poland's cell on Death Row was searched and found to include an escape plan, handcuff keys, a suicide drug, several knives and a lock pick.
+In 1997, Michael Poland's cell on Death Row was searched and found to include an escape plan, handcuff keys, a suicide drug, several knives, and a lock pick.
 The plan was foiled when he offered $2 million to a prison guard to help him escape.

 Patrick Poland's confession

-In 1987, Patrick Poland agreed to tell investigators and the families of the victims exactly what happened.
+In 1987, Patrick Poland agreed to tell investigators and the victims' families exactly what happened.
 FBI Special Agent Frank Mallory (Rtd.) took his confession.

 Prior to the robbery, the Polands had spent almost a year tailing the van.
-They had knowledge of its route on the mornings when it went to Prescott and delivered the money to the banks in Prescott, the route it took plus the stops it made and the times for the stops.
+They knew of its route on the mornings when it went to Prescott and delivered the money to the banks in Prescott, the route it took, the stops it made, and the times for the stops.

-For the heist it was decided that both of the brothers' own cars would not be used.
-They rented one which investigators could not conclusively find.
-They put on an emergency lighting system, a siren that could be turned on with a simple switch, along with a license plate similar to the one used by the Arizona Highway Patrol and the department's door decals.
+For the heist it was decided that neither of the brothers' own cars would be used.
+They rented one, which investigators could not conclusively find.
+They put on an emergency lighting system, a siren that could be turned on with a simple switch, and a license plate similar to the one used by the Arizona Highway Patrol and the department's door decals.
 They readied their tools needed for the heist, including a uniform similar to the one used by the Arizona Highway Patrol to be worn, and went to an ideal spot to wait.
-Their plan was to stop the van on the pretext of speeding then go to a remote spot to steal the money.
+They planned to stop the van on the pretext of speeding and then go to a remote spot to steal the money.

 A problem with the van's side door latch meant they were delayed for an hour, and the brothers had to wait for that hour.
 But when they saw it, they put their plan into action.
 Michael hid under the dash while Patrick drove the car.